All Products

 • Access Method: Internal Access

-• Use the default values for other parameters.
+• Use the default values for other configurations.

 Backend

-Select the backend application that you want to associate with the Service.
-If you do not select a backend application, no Endpoint objects are created.
+Select the backend application to associate with the service.
+If you do not associate an application, the related Endpoint object is not created.
 For more information, see Services without selectors.

 • Name: app